 Watch for emails with generic greetings, such as ‘Dear Member’.
 If the email isn’t addressed to you personally, be cautious.
 If the message asks for immediate and urgent action, or requests your personal details, be suspicious.
 Watch for bad grammar and spelling mistakes – especially in URLs or links – this is a deliberate trick to avoid email filters.

-So, this Christmas, when the time finally comes for you to kick back and put your feet up, remain vigilant when it comes to the care and attention you give to the emails arriving in your inbox.
+So, this Christmas, when the time finally comes for you to kick back and put your feet up, remain vigilant when it comes to the care and attention you give to the emails arriving in your inbox to ensure you enjoy a scam-free Christmas.